lokijota/huggingfacenlpcourse/SpinOffs/README.md

 # Random readings pursued from the main course

+- This is a good and simple explanation of drop out layers: https://databasecamp.de/en/ml/dropout-layer-en

 ## Chain of Thought Reasoning

 - Source: Google - Chain of Thought Reasoning.
 Overview here https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html and ArXiv here: https://arxiv.org/abs/2201.11903